-Now that our life slowly is going back to normal, museums are a great opportunity to immerse your soul in beauty and culture.
-And considering that tourism is still on hold, this is the perfect time to stroll in your city and enjoy the museums that are usually crowded.
-But you want to do it style, of course.
-So here are six gorgeous outfit ideas to wear when visiting the museums in Vienna, Munich and Berlin.
+Museums are a great opportunity to immerse your soul in beauty and culture.
+And considering that tourism is still less than two years ago, this is the perfect moment to stroll in your city and enjoy the museums that are usually crowded.
+But you want to do it in style, of course.
+So here are six gorgeous outfit ideas for museums or art galleries in Vienna, Munich and Berlin.v

 We updated the products, so some of them are similar pieces, but with the same great styling effect – If you purchase something through the links in this post, Notorious-mag will get a commission.

 Our outfits ideas for museums starts at Vienna’s Art History Museum is worth a visit because of the imperial family’s collections.
 In short, it houses the most extensive Brügel collection in the world and masterworks by Raphael, Rembrandt and Tintoretto among many others.
 Consequently, choose an elegant outfit with classic lines that matches the magnificent architecture.
 Add a touch of nowness with platform sandals and a statement pearl necklace with an oversized link chain.